xames3/smart/docs/source/projects/slowtorch.rst

 understood the magic behind PyTorch's autodiff and my small autograd engine was working!!

+.. admonition:: :octicon:`heart-fill;1em;sd-text-danger` Special shoutout

+    I want to give a special shoutout to my colleague, :ref:`Fatemeh Taghvaei <cast-fatemeh-taghvaei>` for her patience and late night meetings.
+They helped me fix my broadcasting logic and brought a fresh perspective to my understanding and implementation of broadcasting in SlowTorch.
+I can't thank her enough for her support and guidance during this phase of the project.

 .. _building-the-building-blocks:

 -------------------------------------------------------------------------------
 Building the building blocks |new|
 -------------------------------------------------------------------------------

 Once my tensor with autodiff support was in place, I turned my attention to the neural networks.
-PyTorch's :py:mod:`torch.nn` module is a marvel of abstraction, but I wanted to recreate it from scratch.
+PyTorch's :py:mod:`torch.nn` module is a marvel of abstractions, and I wanted to recreate it from scratch.
 I began by defining `Module`_, a base class that could hold parameters and submodules.
 This class was responsible for managing the state of the model, including saving and loading weights, switching between training and evaluation modes, and handling parameter updates.

-The layers, activations, losses, and transforms were all implemented in their functional forms like in PyTorch.
+I was pacing through my development.
+Things were much clearer now.
+As more time passed, I implemented many things.
+The layers, activations, losses, and transforms were all implemented in their functional forms initially and later wrapped around classes much like PyTorch.

 .. tab-set::